hazelcast/hazelcast/hazelcast-documentation/src/RestClient.md

 ---

-Let's say your cluster's members are as shown below.
+Assume that your cluster members are as shown below.

 ```
 Members [5] {